DomWilliams0/name-needed/.planning/active.md

 * [o] tree sub feature block placement
 	* [X] place blocks within root slab
 	* [X] place blocks across slab boundaries for unloaded neighbours
-	* [ ] place blocks across slab boundaries for already loaded neighbours
+	* [o] place blocks across slab boundaries for already loaded neighbours
+		* [ ] race condition - subfeature world updates are queued and applied, but a finalized LoadedSlab is prepared in the background and plops right over the top. applying updates should wait for a slab if its currently being finalized
 * [X] remove redundant matches dependency
 * [X] bug: procgen world is vertically flipped ingame
 * [ ] remove unwraps in grid coord (un)flattening and handle properly